discernus/research/1a_caf_civic_character/framework.md

 - **Formula**: `Tension = min(Virtue_Score, Vice_Score) * abs(Virtue_Salience - Vice_Salience)`
 - **Indices**: `identity_tension`, `truth_tension`, `justice_tension`, `emotional_tension`, `reality_tension`.

-**Salience-Weighted Civic Character Index** (-1.0 to +1.0, negative = vice-dominant, positive = virtue-dominant):
+**Salience-Weighted Civic Discourse Index** (-1.0 to +1.0, negative = vice-dominant, positive = virtue-dominant):
-This is the primary summary metric, calculating the overall character orientation of the discourse.
+This is the primary summary metric, measuring the overall civic discourse orientation.
 It weights each dimension by its rhetorical prominence.
 - **Formula**: The sum of all (Virtue Score * Virtue Salience) minus the sum of all (Vice Score * Vice Salience), normalized by the total salience of all dimensions.
-This ensures that the most emphasized themes have the greatest impact on the final character assessment.
+This ensures that the most emphasized themes have the greatest impact on the final discourse measurement.

-**Sequential Analysis Strategy**:
+**Sequential Measurement Strategy**:
-For highest fidelity analysis, it is recommended to run the five sequential analysis variants (sequential_identity, sequential_truth, sequential_justice, sequential_emotional, sequential_reality) and combine the results.
-This approach allows the analysis agent to focus exclusively on one axis at a time, reducing cognitive load and improving scoring accuracy.
-The combined results provide a comprehensive character profile with enhanced reliability.
+For highest fidelity measurement, it is recommended to run the five sequential analysis variants (sequential_identity, sequential_truth, sequential_justice, sequential_emotional, sequential_reality) and combine the results.
+This approach allows the measurement agent to focus exclusively on one axis at a time, reducing cognitive load and improving scoring accuracy.
+The combined results provide a comprehensive civic discourse profile with enhanced reliability.

 **Concept Overlap Resolution**:
 The framework addresses the inherent complexity of political discourse where speakers may simultaneously appeal to competing values.
 Each dimension includes explicit disambiguation rules to guide consistent scoring when conceptual overlap occurs: